 - Creating separate voting and revenue shares with a formula for assessing contribution and allocating new [revenue] shares based on contribution

 - Creating template agreements for associated initiatives and spaces and test these out with the London Hub and at least two projects e.g. the LEAP and Datopian

-Our intention is to create membership structure which reflects the vision of Life Itself – where people experience being supported, cared for, and believed in while living the Life Itself vision and mission through our key values.
+Our intention is to create membership structure which reflects the vision of Life Itself – where people experience being part of something, contributing and being contributed to and living the Life Itself vision and mission through our key values.

 The other intention of the model is to reflect and recognise the different level of involvement and contribution to Life Itself by its members.